bathy/practice_test/README.md

 USE THIS TO VERIFY IF YOU UNDERSTAND THE BACKGROUND CORRECTLY: The cleavage of protein "MMKRPQLHRMRQLAQTGSLGRTKPETAEFLGEDL" using the above cleavage rule (\[KR\](?=\[^P\]))|((?<=W)K(?=P))|((?<=M)R(?=P)), allowing ≤2 miscleavages, and allowing "semi-specific" cleavage will result in total 110 unique sequences.

-**Problem and Answer format**: Read the protein_seq.txt file as input (one protein sequence per line, 100 proteins in total), and write all the unique sequences (sorted by length and alphabetically) into a sequence.txt file, one sequence per line.
+**Problem and Answer format**: Read the [protein_seq.txt](https://github.com/bathy/practice_test/blob/main/protein_seq.txt) file as input (one protein sequence per line, 100 proteins in total), and write all the unique sequences (sorted by length and alphabetically) into a sequence.txt file, one sequence per line.
 Please zip  your code, your sequence.txt file together.
+Your code will be evaluated on accuracy and speed.